AlephVault/hardhat-chainlink-common-blueprints/README.VRF.md

 The new sample code does:

 1. Update the request structure to have the returned value (for when it's `RequestStatus.Completed`).
 2. Start the request with value=0.
 Only 1 random word is requested.
+Return the id of the generated request.
 3. When the value gets completed, sets the value with the first random word.
-4. A method to return data of a request.
+4. A method to return data of a request by a chosen name.
+5. A method to launch the request by a chosen name.

 Then, it's time to create the deployment file for this contract.
 It's done with the following command: